smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/1001-python-uv.md

 - When setting up environments, installing dependencies, or running Python scripts
 - When project requires consistent, reproducible environments
 - Applied to any Python codebase that benefits from modern, fast package management
+- When discovering missing dependencies during development or testing

 ## Requirements
 - Use pyproject.toml as the primary dependency definition file
+- IMMEDIATELY update pyproject.toml when any new dependency is discovered
 - Use UV for all virtual environment creation
 - Use UV for all package installation operations
 - Use UV for executing Python scripts